juanyachino/MoviesAPI/README.md

 >
 > spring.jpa.hibernate.ddl-auto=create-drop  -> Drops the database schema every time the server starts
 > .May throw DDL exceptions.
+>
+> Rename application.properties.example to application.properties
+>
+> Rename application-test.properties.example to application-test.properties
+>
+> Replace the username and password values with your own values in both files.

 # Database setup:
 > mysql> create database movies; -- Creates the new production database
 >
 > mysql> create database movies_dev; -- Creates the new test database
 >
-> mysql> create user 'springuser'@'%' identified by 'ThePassword'; -- Creates the user
+> mysql> grant all on movies.* to '<YOURUSER>'@'%'; -- Gives all privileges to the user on the newly created database
 >
-> mysql> grant all on movies.* to 'springuser'@'%'; -- Gives all privileges to the new user on the newly created database
+> mysql> grant all on movies_dev.* to '<YOURPASSWORD>'@'%'; -- Gives all privileges to the user on the newly created database
 >

-> mysql> grant all on movies_dev.* to 'springuser'@'%'; -- Gives all privileges to the new user on the newly created database
->
+## Useful links and resources:
 # Many-to-many implementation
 > https://attacomsian.com/blog/spring-data-jpa-many-to-many-mapping
 >